30/12/2025

 Demi Bullnose Edge

 The demi bullnose edge is a subtler version of the half bullnose with a more gradual curve.
 This type of edge is ideal for creating a soft and gentle look on countertop edges and tiles.
+The demi bullnose has a rounded shape that extends slightly further back on the flat surface compared to other rounded edges, creating a premium edge that’s sophisticated and visually appealing.

 Ogee Bullnose Edge

-Applications of Bullnose Tiles
+Applications of Bullnose Edges

 You might be wondering how bullnose tile is used; it's a versatile and practical option for adding a finishing touch to your tiling project.
 Here are some popular applications of bullnose tiles: